gladysbabs/Machine-Learning-Project-Classification-Problem/README.md

 # Machine-Learning-Project-Classification-Problem
-## These are two projects showcasing machine learning predictive model selection for 2 datasets
+## This is a project showcasing machine learning predictive model selection for 2 datasets

 **Author**: Gladys Nacuka Babirye Bagandanswa